"A journey for the eyes and mind." That is how Oklahoma native, Mark Yearwood hopes viewers perceive his structural acrylic paintings.

 How this descendent of red-dirt farmers has moved from graphic design to a quickly rising fine artist makes an interesting tale.

 Yearwood worked for over 27 years in graphic design, along the way doing a few art projects, three-dimensional pieces, from his own shop materials.
 He has always loved to work with his hands, having started helping on his Grandfather's farm when he was only ten years old.
-Now at 48, he is taking the principles of his hands-on design work—layout, contrast, color and design balance—and applying them to fine art.
-In the last four years he has been doing a re-design on himself, his life, and professional direction.
+Now at 49, he is taking the principles of his hands-on design work—layout, contrast, color and design balance—and applying them to fine art.
+In the last five years he has been doing a re-design on himself, his life, and professional direction.

 Yearwood’s fine art is all about line and form, a little geometry, architectural aspects, and organic design.
 He has been influenced along the way by Native American art and culture, the work of Frank Lloyd Wright, and the quality of the work of contemporary Santa Fe artists.
 Previously the artist always had to suit his sign and graphic design customers and abide by the images they had in mind.
 Now he wants to work for himself, following his own inspiration in its purest form.
 What is inside is being released in the abstract form; it is not representational, allowing for a co-creation of meaning between artist and viewer.
 His goals: to make better and better art, to explore, to evolve, not to be stale nor easily pigeonholed.
 Yearwood is currently known for the interesting texture of his work, one piece even containing parts of a salvaged Cello.